N3FS/N3FS-website/about.md

 The N3FS is independently run and paid for by the server staff.
 You can show your support by spreading the word and inviting your friends to join the server!

-If you would like to support us financially, please get in touch with MD or Joey on Discord.
+If you would like to support us financially, you can find out [more about server finances and donations here](/about/donations).

 ## What others say about us...